 How about the online business models?
-The problem is, any Tom, Dick and Harry can start an online business.
-Building apps, e-commerce, selling via sites like eBay and Amazon and blogging, these are online businesses that anyone can start with low barrier of entry.
+The problem is, any Tom, Dick, and Harry can start an online business.
+Building apps, e-commerce, selling via sites like eBay and Amazon and blogging, these are online businesses that anyone can start with a low barrier of entry.
 As a result, many will vye for the same target audience.
-For instance, think of bloggers aiming for the first page of Google for the same keyword like “how to setup a blog”.
+For instance, think of bloggers aiming for the first page of Google for the same keyword as “how to set up a blog”.

 2. Look Within Your Own Professional Domain

 You gotta do this even before you throw in your resignation letter.
 You need to feel the pulse of the market first and forget about the business plan.

 It doesn’t matter in which field you are on, but let us remember this.
 You have been in your profession for years, and maybe even decades.
 Look at your own employer.
 What do they do?
 What are your employer’s needs within the industry?
 Let us put this into context.

 I have been in the food industry for slightly more than two decades.
 As compared to my accumulative experience in the online business, I should definitely fare better if I look within the food industry market for inspiration.
 I was in manufacturing and has experienced first hand the needs of both the market.
 One served a niche and the other one was a production house that catered to the mass.
 Both providers have similar challenges and pain points.
 And as a business person in this industry, I see opportunities.